foobearer/JIRA-ANGULAR-CLONE/README.md

 # JIRA-ANGULAR-CLONE
-A project to recreate JIRA using Angular
+JIRA-ANGULAR-CLONE is an open source project intended to unite Angular developers to recreate (JIRA) using Angular - typescript.